sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 - Needs to end with ```..._low``` or can also be ```..._low_...``` (Marmoset)
 - Not case-sensitive
 - 1/01/001 all works as long as it's consistent
-- Adding no number is fine if there's only one low/ high
+- Adding no number is fine if there's only one low and high

 ```
 Armor_high_001